 The Cotswold Voluntary Wardens and the Ramblers lead guided walks some of which start from Winchcombe.
-Details of the Cotswold Voluntary Wardens walks can be found in the “Cotswold Lion” free newspaper available from the Tourist Information Centre, some teashops and Bed and Breakfast accommodation.
+Details of the Cotswold Voluntary Wardens walks can be found in the “Cotswold Lion” free magazine available from the Tourist Information Centre, Food Fanatics Deli some teashops and Bed and Breakfast accommodation.

 Walks centred on or near Winchcombe can be found below: Alternatively visit: www.cotswoldsaonb.org.uk